HaruRose/powershell-password-generator/README.md

 (Copied) Checkmarks for A-Z a-z 0-9.

-Copying generated password by just selecting the password
+Copying generated password by just selecting (clicking) the password.

-Remembering settings and saving them in a .json file in the same folder.
+Remembering settings and saving them in a .json file in appdata - by default, in folder path %appdata%..

-Automatically generate passwords when app is loaded
+Automatically generate passwords when starting the app.

-Password never ends in special character or number(for Active Directory AD)
+Password never ends in special character or number(for Active Directory AD).

-Checkmark for Special characters, checkmark for "Don't end with 0-9 and Special"
+Checkmark for Special characters, checkmark for "Don't end with 0-9 and Special".

-Passwords do not include hard to distinguish characters(0,O,o,I,l,1,0)
+Passwords do not include hard to distinguish characters(0,O,o,I,l,1,0).

 Checkmark & function for characters not to repeat or double.